Code-Institute-Submissions/Memory-Game-15/README.md

     * **Testing User Stories Scenarios**

         * All of the game functionality works fine.
-All of the buttons, timer and score keeping.
+All of the buttons, timer and scorekeeping.

 ## Deployment

  **[GitHub](https://github.com/)** - is used to host code and files for this project.
-Project has only one branch(master).
+The project has only one branch(master).
 Deployed version is most current version of repository.

  * **GitHub pages** was used to deploy this site.
     - Go to repository master branch.